SymCode: A Neurosymbolic Approach to Mathematical Reasoning via Verifiable Code Generation: Results and Analysis

 \subsection{Token Efficiency Analysis}

 Consistent with our initial hypothesis, SymCode is substantially more token-efficient than its prose-based counterparts.
 Python code expresses complex operations concisely, whereas natural language requires verbose descriptions.
-On average, SymCode solutions used just \textbf{699 output tokens}, proving significantly more concise than the baselines: Tree of Thoughts (\textbf{1770 tokens}), Decomposition (\textbf{1962 tokens}), and Chain of Thought (\textbf{2991 tokens}).
+On average (across all three datasets and all three models), SymCode solutions used just \textbf{699 output tokens}\footnote{See Appendix~\ref{app:token_accounting} for the token-counting protocol and model-specific token visibility.
+All reported token counts are rounded.}, proving significantly more concise than the baselines: Tree of Thoughts (\textbf{1770 tokens}), Decomposition (\textbf{1962 tokens}), and Chain of Thought (\textbf{2991 tokens}).
 This results in a token reduction of approximately \textbf{60\% to 77\%} compared to these prose-based methods, a significant advantage for inference cost and latency.
 The self-debugging loop in \texttt{SymCode+} raises the average token count to \textbf{890}.
 This overhead is most pronounced for Llama 3.2, whose higher self-debugging activation rate requires more token-intensive refinement.